 The UN High Commissioner for Human Rights expresses concern about human rights abuses and violations in Venezuela.

-Protests in cities and towns across the country continue for the rest of the year, with protestors ranging from laborers, students, doctors and nurses, mothers and fathers, politicians, and many more.
-The protests themselves focus on government human rights violations, food and goods scarcity, poverty, oil prices, government corruption, and a host of other issues.
+Protests in cities and towns across the country continue for the rest of the year, with protestors ranging from laborers and students to doctors and politicians.
+The protests themselves focus on government human rights violations, food and goods scarcity, poverty, oil prices, and corruption.

 Opposition leader Henrique Capriles Radonski calls on opposition protesters to mobilize after increasing food shortages and long lines at supermarkets.